sckang511/nutrisys/readme.md

 ## Contributing

 Thank you for contributing to Nutrisys project.
 Please take note of the following:
+0. Please make sure your PHP version is 7 or higher.
+This project uses Laravel 5.5.0 LTS.
 1. Please make sure that the database is as specified in config/database.php (especially charset and collation).
 2. Please make commits as frequently as possible with detailed messages.
-3. Please make sure the code is not broken before the commits are pushed to the remote.
+3. Please make sure the code is functional before you push your commits to the master.
 4. Please check for permission on making changes of files that are not isolated.

 ## Set Up